Loans to Family

 For interest charges, keep in mind that if you charge a family member interest on a loan, you have to claim that as income on your taxes.
 There are also rules for what the IRS expects to see in the interest rate you charge a family member (yes, the IRS has rules for everything!).

 Every month the IRS puts out a table that outlines Applicable Federal Rates (AFRs).
-These establish interest rates for loans between individual parties – that are, of course, much lower than interest rates obtainable through banks.
+These establish interest rates for loans between individual parties.
+These are, of course, much lower than interest rates obtainable through banks.
 You can use this information to set a reasonable interest rate on the money borrowed.

-If you choose not to charge interest, just be careful that the IRS doesn’t consider your “loan” a gift.
+If you don’t charge any interest, you could end up paying the taxes on the interest rate the IRS expected you to charge.
+Just be careful that the IRS doesn’t consider your loan a gift.
 There are different rules for deductions and tax claims related to gifts than there are for loans.
-If you get audited and can’t prove the money was a loan, you could find yourself stuck with tax debt and/or penalties to pay; this page on the IRS website has some good information regarding gift taxes.
+If you get audited and can’t prove the money was a loan, you could find yourself stuck with tax debt and/or penalties to pay; the IRS website has some good information regarding gift taxes.

 Step 4: Write it down and sign it

-Once you’ve nailed down the terms, any interest rate you want to apply and a detailed repayment schedule, you need to put everything in writing.
-This can’t be reiterated enough – the written loan is there to protect you and the borrower in case issues arise later.
+Once you’ve nailed down the terms, any interest rate you want to apply and a detailed repayment schedule, you need to put everything in writing in the form of a promissory note, which also includes a promise to pay back the loan.
+This can’t be reiterated enough – the written loan is there to protect the borrower and lender in case issues arise later.
 It keeps both parties on the same page when it comes to repayment because there are set terms that were agreed to in advance.

 A final note on cosigning

-When a family member is struggling and you want to help, you may be tempted to cosign a loan for them instead of loaning the money yourself.
+When a family member is struggling and you want to help, you may be tempted to cosign a personal loan for them instead of lending money yourself.
 However, this is actually the riskier option for your own financial stability rather than just giving them the money outright.

 If your family member fails to pay, then you’ll be on the hook the lender – and remember that commercial interest rates are much higher than the AFR you would have charged.
-You’ll also be faced with all of the penalties tacked on, so you’ll wind up on the hook for significantly more than if you’d just lent the money yourself.
+You’ll also be faced with all of the penalties tacked on, so you’ll often wind up paying significantly more than if you’d just lent the money yourself.